syncthing/docs/users/config.rst

 TCP IPv6 address and port (``tcp6://[2001:db8::42]:22000``)
     This results in Syncthing listening on the specified address and port, IPv6 only.

-KCP listener address (``kcp://0.0.0.0:22000``, ``kcp://:22020``)
-    Syncthing will connect to and listen for incoming connections via the KCP protocol on IPv6 and IPv6.

 Static relay address (``relay://192.0.2.42:22067?id=abcd123...``)
     Syncthing will connect to and listen for incoming connections via the specified relay address.

-Static relay address with KCP and TCP (``kcp://:22020, relay://your.server.com:22067/?id=abcd123..., tcp://:22000``)
+Static relay address with TCP (``relay://your.server.com:22067/?id=abcd123..., tcp://:22000``)
-    Syncthing will utilise KCP and TCP listening along with a private relay as fall back option.
+    This results in Syncthing listening on all interfaces, IPv4 and IPv6, on the specified port with a private relay server as a fallback option.

     .. todo:: Document available URL parameters.

-Dynamic relay pool (``dynamic+https://192.0.2.42/relays``)
+Dynamic relay pool (``dynamic, https://192.0.2.42/relays``)
     Syncthing will fetch the specified HTTPS URL, parse it for a JSON payload describing relays, select a relay from the available ones and listen via that as if specified as a static relay above.